 4. Maintaining a wholesome academic, cultural, social, and spiritual environment.

 Because the University is owned and operated by The Church of Jesus Christ of Latter-day Saints, members of the campus community recognize the inspired leadership of the prophet of the Church.
 Further, BYU-Idaho is led by the Board of Trustees, Commissioner of Church Education, and University president.

 The Board of Trustees is comprised of the First Presidency, three representatives from the Quorum of the Twelve Apostles, a member of the Presidency of the Seventy, the Relief Society general president, and the Young Women general president.
 Their insight, wisdom, and vision for the future of the University are given primary emphasis at all times.

-The Board approves the annual budget; facilities allocation; Foundations curriculum; new majors and programs; significant changes in existing programs; faculty hiring; discipline and standards for faculty; and Executive Office, Academic Office, and college leadership positions.
+The Board approves the annual budget; facilities allocation; Foundations curriculum; new majors and programs; significant changes in existing programs; faculty hiring; discipline and standards for faculty; and Executive Office and Academic Office positions.